 PM Modi has taken correct decision to extend coronavirus lockdown: Delhi CM Arvind Kejriwal

-NEW DELHI: Prime Minister Narendra Modi has taken a correct decision to extend the nationwide lockdown, Chief Minister Arvind Kejriwal said after a video conference of chief ministers with the PM on Saturday.
+NEW DELHI: Asserting that the countrywide lockdown should continue, Delhi Chief Minister Arvind Kejriwal on Saturday said Prime Minister Narendra Modi has taken the correct decision in extending the restriction to contain the Corona pandemic.

+Uttarakhand and Punjab had already recommended on Friday that the national lockdown be extended beyond April 14.
+Modi on March 24 had announced a three-week total lockdown to control the spread of COVID-19.

-However, there has been no official announcement of the extension of the 21-day nationwide lockdown, which ends on April 14, yet.
-"PM has taken correct decision to extend lockdown.
-Today, India's position is better than many developed countries because we started lockdown early.
+“PM has taken correct decision to extend lockdown.
+Today, India’s position is better than many developed countries because we started lockdown early.
 If it is stopped now, all gains would be lost.
-To consolidate, it is imp(ortant) to extend it," Kejriwal tweeted.
+To consolidate, it is important to extend it,” Kejriwal tweeted, a few hours after Modi spoke with chief ministers through video conferencing.

 PM has taken correct decision to extend lockdown.
 Today, India’s position is better than many developed countries because we started lockdown early.
 If it is stopped now, all gains would be lost.
 To consolidate, it is imp to extend it— Arvind Kejriwal (@ArvindKejriwal) April 11, 2020